What conservative women think: a collection

 About the title and the artwork

 The title and the artwork pay homage to Margaret Thatcher.
-One of the things conservative women would easily agree upon is general admiration for Thatcher.
+One of the things conservative women often agree upon is general admiration for Thatcher.
 She was the first female Prime Minister of the United Kingdom, a conservative and President Ronald Reagan’s ally and friend in the successful effort to defeat Soviet Russia and end the Cold War.
 A few noted her resolve early in her PMship, and a Soviet paper dubbed her the Iron Lady.
 She lived up to the title and conservative women aspire to Thatcher’s leadership abilities.
-When I was trying to figure out what to call this collection, my husband remembered Thatcher’s informal title.
+When I was trying to figure out what to call this gathering, my husband remembered Thatcher’s informal title.

 The artwork is line sketches by Tricia Hope Designs based off the photos of newly elected Prime Minister Thatcher entering 10 Downing Street for the first time.
 From the architecture to the iconic blue suit and handbag, the pictures say powerful and feminine.
 (And I particularly like the peacock transom window, but then I am a bit of an Anglophile anyway.)